 Composition (which view and elements you will choose to be in your painting).

-Colour (how to find and mix the right ones).
+Color (how to find and mix the right ones).

-Value or tone (painting light and shadows).
+Value or tone (light and dark).

 Lines (horizon, houses...).